IDEOorg/steps-bot/README.md

 This repository contains code for the chatbot side of Roo (for the admin interface code, helloroo.org, go to https://github.com/ideoorg/steps).

 # Documentation
 Documentation of how the chatbot works can be found [here](https://docs.google.com/presentation/d/1TDnPto_Cl4piWOrG6cf-_XmdVNg-Aqdwp1QLzIyLqos/edit?usp=sharing).
-(WORK IN PROGRESS)
-# Getting Started - Local Development
+# Getting Started - Staging
-NOTE: Both Facebook and Twilio (the SMS service we use) requires a non-localhost url for its webhook.
+NOTE: Both Facebook and Twilio (the SMS service we use) require a non-localhost url for its webhook.
 Therefore any part of the code that uses `src/Messenger.js` (the code that sends the actual messages) will not work in local development.
 See `e2e.tests.js` for examples of how to play around with that limitation.

-Instructions on how to set up the staging environment (which will allow you to send messages) can be found later in this README.
+### Step 1 - Decide what you want to support
+**Facebook Support**
+Configuring the bot with Facebook is a time-intensive effort because Facebook needs to approve your bot which take 1-3 months for Facebook to do so.
+If you decide you want to go that route, follow these setup instructions [at the Facebook config section of the documentation](https://docs.google.com/presentation/d/1TDnPto_Cl4piWOrG6cf-_XmdVNg-Aqdwp1QLzIyLqos/edit#slide=id.g41371ee69c_0_143).
+**Hello Roo API Configuration**
+This bot collaborates closely with the Admin API from [this repo](https://github.com/IDEOorg/steps).
+The bot requires an API url from that.
+Make note if you want to use ours (https://steps-staging.herokuapp.com/api) for sandboxing purposes, or if you want to use your own (recommended).
+**Bitly Support**
+If you want your media content to be wrapped using a bit.ly link, you'll need to get a [Bitly token](https://dev.bitly.com/authentication.html).
+**Email Support**
+If you want to be able to send emails to coaches / the client and get error logs emailed, you'll need to sign up for [Sendgrid](https://sendgrid.com/docs/API_Reference/index.html) and get their API key

-## .env file
+### Step 2 - create the .env file
 Create a .env file with the following values:
 ```
 TWILIO_ACCOUNT_SID=